InteraqtDev/interaqt.app/docs/guide/computed-data.md

 #  Computed Data

 Computed Data is a core concept in @interaqt/runtime.
 The @interaqt/runtime provides a series of tools to help you define what the data content is.
 Once defined, how data changes become automatic.
+It is just like reactivity in backend.
 This is also a major difference from other frameworks.
 Below are all the types of computed data provided by the system.
 Note that the term 'Record' here is a general term for Entity and Relation.

 ## Computed Data Representing Entity/Relation Data